brobeson/class/cs_6680_computer_vision/final_project/readme.md

 Correctness can be evaluated by observing the intermediate figure.
 It shows the image with the car key points in asphalt overlaid as red dots.
 Run time is reported by the function `uav_car_counter()`.

 The quality of the output is subject the quality of the asphalt mask.
-Any errors in generating the mask propogate to generating erroneous key point data.
+Any errors in generating the mask propagate to generating erroneous key point data.

 This step only uses basic Matlab functionality.
 No external toolboxes are required.